1) How does the waitlist work? How long is it?

 7) Does Wild Lilac follow a certain curriculum?

 Current research demonstrates that children learn best through play and exploration in supportive and engaging environments.
-We provide hands-on, social experiences to explore, build, create and experiment.
+We provide hands-on, social experiences to explore, build, create and experiment together each day.
 At Wild Lilac, curriculum is emergent, which means that teachers plan experiences and activities for their classrooms based on the themes of interest that emerge from the children’s play.
 Wild Lilac teachers use a project approach in planning curriculum.
-In working collaboratively on projects that relate to what the children are interested in exploring, children develop academic competencies such as early literacy and math in relevant contexts in order to best support their cognitive, physical and social-emotional development.
+In working collaboratively on projects that relate to what they are most curious about, children develop foundational academic skills in relevant contexts in order to best support their cognitive, physical and social-emotional development.